Charles Pasquale Greco: Bishop of Alexandria

-On January 15, 1946, Greco was appointed the sixth bishop of the Diocese of Alexandria by Pope Pius XII.
-He received his episcopal consecration on February 25, 2946, from Archbishop Joseph Rummel, with Bishops Richard Gerow and Thomas Toolen serving as co-consecrators.
+On January 15, 1946, Greco was appointed the sixth bishop of Alexandria by Pope Pius XII.
+He received his episcopal consecration on February 25, 1946, from Archbishop Joseph Rummel, with Bishops Richard Gerow and Thomas Toolen serving as co-consecrators.

-During his tenure, Greco established 33 parishes, over 125 churches and chapels, 100 convents and rectories, and 7 health-care facilities.
-In 1954, he also founded St. Mary's Residential Training School in Clarks, Louisiana, and Holy Angels Residential Facility for Individuals with Intellectual and Developmental Disabilities in Shreveport, Louisiana.
+During his tenure, Greco established 33 parishes, over 125 churches and chapels, 100 convents and rectories, and sevem health-care facilities.
+In 1954, he also founded St. Mary's Residential Training School in Clarks, Louisiana, and Holy Angels Residential Facility for Individuals with Intellectual and Developmental Disabilities in Shreveport, Louisiana.He was named supreme chaplain of the national Knights of Columbus in 1961.

 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
-Greco was also the supreme chaplain of the Knights of Columbus.

 Retirement and legacy

 On May 10, 1973, Pope Paul VI accepted Greco's resignation as bishop of Alexandria.
-Charles Greco died on January 20, 1987, at age 92.
+Charles Greco died in Alexandria on January 20, 1987, at age 92.
 Greco is honored with a statue of himself standing between two children at St. Mary's Residential Training School in Alexandria.